kilpkonn/msc-thesis/main.typ

 ) -> impl Iterator<Item = Expr>
 ```
 All the tactics take in the context of term search, definitions in scope and a lookup table and the tactics produce an iterator that yields expressions that unify with the goal type (provided by the context).
-The context encampsulates semantics of the program, configuration for the term search and the goal type.
+The context encapsulates semantics of the program, configuration for the term search and the goal type.
 Definitions are all the definitions in scope that can be used by tactics.
 Some of the examples of definitions are local variables, functions, constants and macros.
-The definitions in scope can also be derived from the context, but they are kept track of sepparately to speed up the execution by filtering out definitions that have already been used.
+The definitions in scope can also be derived from the context, but they are kept track of separately to speed up the execution by filtering out definitions that have already been used.
-Keeping track of them separately also allows quering them only once as the do not change throughout the execution of the algorithm.
+Keeping track of them separately also allows querying them only once as they do not change throughout the execution of the algorithm.
 Lookup table is used to keep track of the state of the term search as described in @lookup-table.
 The iterator produced by tactics is allowed to have duplicates as filtering of them is done at the end of the algorithm.
 We decided to filter at the end because it is hard to guarantee that different tactics do not produce same elements, but without the guarantee of uniqueness there would have to be another round of deduplication nevertheless.